FREQUENTLY ASKED QUESTIONS

 We are professional guides, and we take our job of showcasing Old Town Lunenburg, a UNESCO World Heritage Site, very seriously.
 As direct descendants of Lunenburg’s founding families, we are deeply rooted in the past, but equally connected to the present as current residents of this wonderful community.
-We take a personal approach and promise to offer you an informative and entertaining stroll through more than 265 years of history, introducing you to the people, places, and traditions that make this community unique.
+We take a personal approach and promise to offer you an informative and entertaining stroll through nearly 270 years of history, introducing you to the people, places, and traditions that make this community unique.

 How do I make a booking for a tour?

 Our online booking system shows scheduled tour options vary by season.
 Please book via our tour calendar .

 Essential Lunenburg Tour: Begins near the flagpole on the Lunenburg Academy Grounds, 97 Kaulbach Street, and winds down hill to the Fisherman’s Memorial on the historic waterfront.

 Haunted Lunenburg Tour: Begins outside the Mariner King Inn,15 King Street, and gradually rises to Hillcrest Cemetery near the Lunenburg Academy ,97 Kaulbach Street.